ISUgenomics/2020_Thippeswamy_Surgery-Proteomics/Results.md

 ## Normalization

+Considering the vast dynamic range of biosample features, in this case
-Effect of normalization on the abundance distribution has been shown in the following figures. data is normalized
+Effect of normalization on the abundance distribution has been shown in the following figures. data is normalized using the quantile normalization method and log transformed using Generalized log transformation function (glog) function in R.

 * ###  KA-NoSurgery vs. KA-Surgery